Start9Labs/service-pipeline/README.md

 A basic development and testing environment includes:

-1. An Embassy One or Pro with latest [embassyOS](https://github.com/start9labs/embassy-os/releases)
+1. An Server One or Pro with latest [StartOS](https://github.com/start9labs/start-os/releases)
     - Use your own hardware to [DIY](https://start9.com/latest/diy)
     - Purchase a device from the [Start9 Store](https://store.start9.com)
     - x86/VM support coming soon